chakriv88/FACTORS-IMPACTING-THE-SEEKING-TREATMENT-FOR-MENTAL-ILLNESS-BY-EMPLOYEES/README.md

 Since these are technology organizations, we assume that all other things regarding employees is similar.
 This may be a limitation of the data set and a future research has to address this.
 We have identified Intent to seek treatment as the dependent variable.
 The variable is binary.
-The data is analyzed using a logistic regression model.
+The data is analyzed using a logistic regression model and Factor Analysis.